-The ritualistic, inspired electronic art pop of Nixie Unterwelt is a breath of fresh air in a landscape often cluttered with sound-alikes.
-The ever-evolving brainchild of multimedia creatrix Nikki Vly, the project– which draws its name from the German words for “malevolent water sprite” and “underworld–” is a transformative purging through sound, visuals, and theatrical self expression.
-Her work is focused on unleashing the sacred feminine and aims to blaze a trail for the continued growth of femme, queer, and poc artistic expression in defiance of gatekeeping by the same old forces of the patriarchy.
+The ritualistic electronic art pop of Nixie Unterwelt is a breath of fresh air in a landscape often cluttered with sound-alikes.
+The ever-evolving brainchild of queer sonic witch Nixie Vly, the project is a transformative purging through sound.
+Her work aims to unearth the chthonic sacred feminine in defiance of gatekeeping by the same old forces of the patriarchy.

-Nixie’s work plays on elemental, supernatural and mythological themes.
+Nixie projects an effervescent confidence on stage.
+Her music and art plays on elemental, supernatural and mythological themes.
 Metaphysical hurricanes, tides of human belief and activity, ghosts repetitively rehashing memories they’re stuck on, healthy forest fires and the hidden corners of the human heart all play a part in her lush work.
-Hear and see it for yourself, and become part of her underworld.
+Hear and see it for yourself and become part of her underworld.